NCAA Season 80 basketball tournaments: Finals

 Sophomore Jayson Castro drain a three-pointer with five seconds left in Game 1 as the Dolphins moved to within a win of capturing their first-ever NCAA crown.
 Head coach Loreto Tolentino was slapped with a one-game suspension for excessive complaining in their previous semifinal win against Letran.
 Tolentino's son Elvis called the shots for PCU on the bench.

 In Game 2, PCU posted a double-digit lead right from the first quarter and delivered the best first half they could play.
-The Dolphins dictated the tempo with Robert Sanz and rookie Jayson Castro leading the charge, and Gabby Espinas coming off the bench.
+The Dolphins dictated the tempo with Robert Sanz and Jayson Castro leading the charge, and rookie Gabby Espinas coming off the bench.
 PCU coach Loreto Tolentino steered the Dolphins in one of the most amazing turnarounds the league has ever seen.
 Robert Sanz bagged the Finals MVP award.
 Before the game, Espinas was awarded both the season Most Valuable Player and Rookie of the Year awards, the first player to win both awards in the league on the same season.